fabiang/laminas-localize-helper/README.md

 return [
     'translator' => [
-        'locale' => 'en_UE', // this locale will be passed
+        'locale' => 'en_US', // this locale will be passed
     ],
     'validators' => [
         'initializers' => [